mikewebbtech/mikewebbtech-hugo/content/_index.md

 ### This is me learning one project at a time.

 > 👋 Hi, Welcome.</br>
-> I am in process of migrating data out of an old WordPress database for the webby.land blog and moving over to a new static site using the HUGO framework.
+> I am in process of migrating data out of an old WordPress blog database and moving over to a new static site using the HUGO framework.
 This shift should give me greater site security, better hosting flexibility, and less management overhead.
 > {.note}

 ### Landscapes I am navigating